 - $0.007 per share surcharge on real-time trades on penny stocks (subject to a maximum of 15% of the principal amount of the trade, but no less than the base commission)

-Capital One Investing until last year was called ShareBuilder and the firm is now part of U.S. banking giant Capital One.
+Capital One Investing (previously called ShareBuilder) is part of U.S. banking giant Capital One.
 While many

 investors do not take the likes of Capital One Investing seriously, it has its place in the world of online investing.
 ShareBuilder made a name for itself

 with its Automatic Investing plans, which allow customers to take advantage of dollar-cost-averaging by arranging to have a set amount invested

 in stocks, ETFs, and some mutual funds weekly at a relatively low cost of $3.95 per trade.
 With ShareBuilder's plan clients can only make investments on Tuesdays.